fal-ai/dbt-fal/examples/metric-forecast/README.md

 ## Make a forecast

 First, we write a function that will fit a given DataFrame and make a prediction based on that fit.
-Assuming we already have a DataFrame with histotic data, fitting this data using prophet is done like this:
+Assuming we already have a DataFrame with historic data, fitting this data using prophet is done like this:

 ```python
 from fbprophet import Prophet